Flevy Management Insights Q&A

 Here are our additional questions you may be interested in.

-The Kraljic Matrix transforms procurement into a strategic function by categorizing items based on profit impact and supply risk, optimizing efficiency and risk management.
+The Kraljic Matrix in procurement is a 4-quadrant framework that classifies items by (1) profit impact and (2) supply risk: non-critical, leverage, bottleneck, and strategic items.
 [Read full explanation]

 How can companies effectively measure the success and ROI of their strategic sourcing initiatives?